MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/rust-for-windows.md

 In the [Overview of developing on Windows with Rust](overview.md) topic, we demonstrated a simple app that outputs a *Hello, world!* message.
 But not only can you use Rust *on* Windows, you can also write apps *for* Windows using Rust.

-Rust for Windows (currently in preview form) is the latest language projection for Windows.
+Rust for Windows is the latest language projection for Windows.
+It's currently in preview form, and you can see it develop from version to version in its [change log](https://github.com/microsoft/windows-rs/blob/master/docs/changelog.md).

 Rust for Windows lets you use any Windows API (past, present, and future) directly and seamlessly via [the *windows* crate](https://crates.io/crates/windows) (*crate* is Rust's term for a binary or a library, and/or the source code that builds into one).

 Whether it's timeless functions such as [CreateEventW](/windows/win32/api/synchapi/nf-synchapi-createeventw) and [WaitForSingleObject](/windows/win32/api/synchapi/nf-synchapi-waitforsingleobject), powerful graphics engines such as [Direct3D](/windows/win32/direct3d12/directx-12-programming-guide), traditional windowing functions such as [CreateWindowExW](/windows/win32/api/winuser/nf-winuser-createwindowexw) and [DispatchMessageW](/windows/win32/api/winuser/nf-winuser-dispatchmessagew), or more recent user interface (UI) frameworks such as [Composition](/uwp/api/windows.ui.composition) and [Xaml](/uwp/api/windows.ui.xaml), [the *windows* crate](https://crates.io/crates/windows) has you covered.